Rick Leventhal: Biography

 Leventhal is a younger son of Dr. Allan Leventhal, a retired psychologist in Silver Spring, Maryland, and Carol Leventhal, the retired director of Greenbelt Cares in Greenbelt, Maryland.
 He is second of three siblings.
 He has an older brother, Scott Leventhal (born 1958), and a sister, Leigh (born 1963).
 He completed his high school education in Montgomery Blair High School in Silver Spring in 1978.

 Personal life

 Leventhal was married to Penny Daniels, who was on-air reporter for WSVN-TV in Miami and WFLD-TV in Chicago.
 He and Daniels are divorced.
 They have two daughters.
 Leventhal later eloped with Beth Shak; they were married on June 9, 2016 in Las Vegas.
-In April 2017, Beth Shak filed for divorce after nine months of marriage.
-After a short courtship, he proposed to The Real Housewives of Orange County cast member Kelly Dodd on November 13, 2019.
-The couple married on October 10, 2020.
+Leventhal and Shak divorced in 2017.
+In 2020, Leventhal married Kelly Dodd, star of The Real Housewives of Orange County.